Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Introduction

 \section{Introduction}

-Parameter-Efficient Fine-Tuning (PEFT) methods only update a small subset of parameters, \textit{e.g.}, adapters \cite{houlsby2019parameter}\cite{hu2022lora} or prompt weights \cite{li2021prefix}\cite{lester2021power} for Large language models (LLMs) with substantially lower memory and computational costs.
+Parameter-Efficient Fine-Tuning (PEFT) methods only update a small subset of parameters, \textit{e.g.}, adapters \cite{hu2022lora} or prompt weights \cite{li2021prefix} for Large language models (LLMs) with substantially lower memory and computational costs.
 Specifically, Low-Rank Adaptation (LoRA) \cite{hu2022lora} stands out for achieving performance comparable to full fine-tuning (FT) while being considerably more efficient.

-Many works have been proposed to enhance the performance of LoRA by introducing more dedicated budgets for rank allocation \cite{zhang2023adaptive}, decomposing optimization for direction and magnitude updates \cite{liu2024dora}, or designing a better initialization strategy for LoRA parameters \cite{meng2024pissa}\cite{wang2024lora}, etc. These studies demonstrate the significant potential for improving LoRA performance.
-However, most existing approaches fail to effectively address bias inheritance, where LLMs may propagate and amplify their inherent biases that significantly impact model performance and robustness on downstream tasks \cite{li2025understanding}.
+Many works have been proposed to enhance the performance of LoRA by introducing more dedicated budgets for rank allocation \cite{zhang2023adaptive}, decomposing optimization for direction and magnitude updates \cite{liu2024dora}, or designing better initialization strategies for LoRA parameters \cite{meng2024pissa}, etc. These studies demonstrate the significant potential to improve LoRA performance.
+However, most existing approaches fail to effectively address bias inheritance, where LLMs may propagate and amplify their inherent biases, significantly impacting model performance and robustness on downstream tasks \cite{li2025understanding}.
 Therefore, a natural question is: how to model and understand the generalization of LoRA for various LLMs and beyond, \textit{e.g.}, vision-language models?

 It is widely believed that a flatter loss landscape can lead to better generalization performance~\cite{hochreiter1994simplifying}~\cite{hochreiter1997flat}.
 For instance, Foret et al. proposed Sharpness-Aware Minimization (SAM)~\cite{foret-2020-SAM-ICLR}, which seeks parameter regions where the training loss remains uniformly flat.
-SAM and its variants have demonstrated State-Of-The-Art (SOTA) performances across various applications, such as classification~\cite{zhou2023imbsam}~\cite{kwon-2021-asam-ICML}, transfer learning~\cite{du-2022-ESAM-ICLR}~\cite{zhuang-2022-GSAM-ICLR}, domain generalization~\cite{dong2024implicit}~\cite{xie2024adaptive} and federated learning~\cite{FedGAMMA}.
+SAM and its variants have demonstrated State-Of-The-Art (SOTA) performances across various applications, such as classification~\cite{kwon-2021-asam-ICML}, transfer learning~\cite{zhuang-2022-GSAM-ICLR}, domain generalization~\cite{dong2024implicit} and federated learning~\cite{FedGAMMA}.

-To our best knowledge, compared with theoretical analysis, \textit{e.g.},~\cite{neyshabur2017exploring}, empirically connecting between sharpness and generalization ability of LoRA is a practical approach, \textit{e.g.},~\cite{andriushchenko2023modern}.
-For the second line of research, a naive method is to combine SAM with LoRA.